 How a Disability Attorney Can Help Win Your Disability Claim

-The thought of leaving your career and relying on disability to support your family makes you queasy.
+It’s not easy deciding to file for long term disability.
+The idea of leaving your career and relying on disability to support your family makes you queasy.
 One look at the disability paperwork makes your head spin.
 We understand.
-You want someone you can rely on to come in, take charge of the situation, and just get it done.
-What’s more, you want individualized attention and first class service.
+You want someone experienced to come in, take charge of the situation, and just get it done.
+What’s more, you want individualized attention and exceptional service.

 Riemer Hess, a firm of disability attorneys based in New York City, has been “getting it done” for professionals and executive clients for over 25 years.
-We are successful 95% of the time with the disability claims we handle, and focus on providing each client first class customer service.
-We are routinely given 5-star reviews by our clients.
+We have a 95% success rate with the disability claims we handle.
+Our focus is on providing each client personalized, first class service.
+We ensure our clients feel taken care of and advocated for throughout the process.
+Our clients routinely give our firm 5-star reviews.

 Here’s how we will do it.
 Our attorneys will tackle your unique case with a proven approach to bypass an insurance company’s roadblocks and protect your financial future.
 WINNING YOUR CLAIM